 HANDS OFF CAIN - Citizens' and Parliamentarians' League for a Moratorium on Executions with a view to the Abolition of the Death Penalty Worldwide

-The Association "HANDS OFF CAIN - Citizens' and Parliamentarians' League for a Moratorium on Executions with a view to the Abolition of the Death Penalty Worldwide, constituent member of the Nonviolent Radical Party, Transnational and Transparty", is a body with direct or federative membership which is conducting a world parliamentary campaign for a moratorium on executions with a view to the Abolition of the Death Penalty.
+The Association "HANDS OFF CAIN – Spes contra spem”, founded in 1993 by the Nonviolent Radical Party, Transnational and Transparty", is a body with direct or federative membership which is conducting a world parliamentary campaign for the abolition of the death penalty, the penalty till the death and the death for penalty.

 HANDS OFF CAIN is a non-profit-making organisation, with the aim of abolishing throughout the world all constitutional laws and articles, and fundamental law, that provide for the death penalty to be inflicted following a sentence pronounced by a legally constituted Criminal Court.